 The price of commodities varies on a daily basis.
 However, price volatility could have dramatic effects on the results of operations and the ability of NioCorp to execute its business plan.
 Niobium is a specialty metal and not a commonly traded commodity such as copper, zinc, gold, or iron ore.
-The price of Niobium tends to be set through a limited long-term offtake market, contracted between very few suppliers and purchasers.
-The world's largest supplier of Niobium.
-Companhia Brasileira de Metalurgia e Mineração, supplies approximately 85% of the world's Niobium.
-Any attempt to suppress the price of Niobium by such supplier, or an increase in production by any supplier in excess of any increased demand, would have negative consequences on the price of Niobium and on NioCorp.
-The price of Niobium may also be reduced by the discovery of new Niobium deposits, which could not only increase the overall supply of Niobium (causing downward pressure on its price), but could draw new firms into the Niobium industry that would compete with NioCorp.
+The price of niobium tends to be set through a limited long-term offtake market, contracted between very few suppliers and purchasers.
+The world's largest supplier of niobium, Companhia Brasileira de Metalurgia e Mineração (CBMM), supplies approximately 85% of the world's niobium.
+Any attempt to suppress the price of niobium by such supplier, or an increase in production by any supplier in excess of any increased demand, would have negative consequences on the price of niobium and potentially on the value of NioCorp.
+The price of niobium may also be reduced by the discovery of new niobium deposits, which could not only increase the overall supply of niobium (causing downward pressure on its price), but could draw new firms into the niobium industry that would compete with NioCorp.